 It differs from the organic system in that the criteria for fair trade used by Fair Trade USA are now slightly different than those used by Fair Trade Canada.
 The differences between them are subtle and are motivated by a differing views on how best to meet the goals of Fair Trade.
 The goals remain common.

 As licensees, we are disappointed by the confusion this disruption that has been caused by this shift.
-While there seems to be rather vicious debate between advocates of these 2 systems (and the Rainforest Alliance actually), we remain focused on uncertified product as the problem: where workers have no rights, poor pay and no security and where small producers have poor access to credit and to markets.
+While there seems to be rather vicious debate between advocates of these 2 systems, we remain focused on uncertified product as the problem: where workers have no rights, poor pay and no security and where small producers have poor access to credit and to markets.
 We believe effort should be spent on increasing the market for socially certified coffee rather than debating the merits of the various social responsibility certifications all of which have made significant improvements in the lives of real people.

 From our perspective, the most important aspect of any certification including one for social responsibility, is that